 5.2.2.
-SCE's Plan to Sell RPS Volumes and Proposals to Modify its Pro Forma Sales Agreements the prior generation and compliance periods.
-SCE requests the continued authority to hold RPS sales so long as it maintains a high level of confidence in meeting RPS compliance thresholds.
-SCE proposes to potentially sell PCC 1 and PCC 3 RECs and RECs and energy related to its Biofuel Renewable Auction Mechanism (BioRAM) contracts, as directed in D.18-12-003.
-SCE states that, even with implementing the VAMO Decision and the sale of additional RECs in CP 4 (2021-2024), SCE will maintain confidence levels of 100% and 95% for meeting its RPS Compliance Period 4 and Compliance Period 5 targets, respectively.
-Further, SCE notes that selling RECs during Compliance Period 4 at a higher price than it may be able to procure them in future years for Compliance Period 5 will "provide both rate stabilization . . . .
-"35 We agree that "SCE's overall approach appropriately balances the risks and costs of selling renewable energy products with the risks and costs of maintaining an RPS bank."
-Therefore, we find SCE's request to continue to engage in short-term REC sales to be reasonable.
-We confirm that SCE's REC sales solicitation should provide buyers the option of whether to bid on RECs that are generated solely from BioRAM projects or RECs offered through general RPS sales.
+SCE's Plan to Sell RPS Volumes and Proposals to Modify its Pro Forma Sales Agreements

+Although SCE foresees the need to procure a significant amount of new renewable resources starting in 2022, it also holds a sizeable bank of RECs from the prior generation and compliance periods.34 SCE requests the continued authority to hold RPS sales so long as it maintains a high level of confidence in meeting RPS compliance thresholds.
+SCE proposes to potentially sell PCC 1 and PCC 3 RECs and RECs and energy related to its Biofuel Renewable Auction Mechanism (BioRAM) contracts, as directed in D.18-12-003.35 SCE states that, even with implementing the VAMO Decision and the sale of additional RECs in CP 4 (2021-2024), SCE will maintain confidence levels of 100% and 95% for meeting its RPS Compliance Period 4 and Compliance Period 5 targets, respectively.36 Further, SCE notes that selling RECs during Compliance Period 4 at a higher price than it may be able to procure them in future years for Compliance Period 5 will "provide both rate stabilization "37 We agree that "SCE's overall approach appropriately balances the risks and costs of selling